Medicaid Planning

 Fortunately, families facing this crisis have options available to them.
-Some insurance products can be used in conjunction with the advice of an elder law attorney in order to protect assets.
-Our agency can help with Medicaid friendly insurance products and plans.
+Some insurance products can be used in conjunction with the advice of an elder law attorney in order to protect assets and preserve estate values.
+Our independent insurance agency can help you and your family with Medicaid friendly insurance products.

 The “look-back” period has been extended from three years to five years.
 The divestment penalty period has changed, potentially resulting in longer waiting periods for qualification.
 The decreased limit on the allowable home equity allowance is now $500,000.
 Additionally, last minute gifting from the estate has been eliminated.